Cambodian riel: French Indochinese piastre

 The piastre was introduced in French Indochina in 1885 at par with the Spanish-American silver dollar, and was in use until 1952.

 First riel (1953–1975)

-In 1953, the Cambodia branch of the Institut d'Émission des États du Cambodge, du Laos et du Vietnam issued notes dual denominated in piastre and riel with the riel being at par with the piastre.
+In 1953, the Cambodia branch of the Institut d'Émission des États du Cambodge, du Laos et du Viet-nam issued notes dual denominated in piastre and riel with the riel being at par with the piastre.
 At the same time, the two other branches of the Institut had similar arrangements with the đồng in South Vietnam and the kip in Laos.
 The piastre itself was derived from Spanish pieces of eight (pesos).

 The riel was at first subdivided into 100 centimes (abbreviated to cent. on the coins) but this changed in 1959 to 100 sen (សេន).
 For the first few years, the riel and piastre circulated alongside each other.
 The first riel banknotes were also denominated in piastres.